valencik/mastersAPSC/documents/thesis/thesis.md

 db.NSR.find({"year": 1940, "authors": "M.Ikawa"})
 ```

-The results of the database query (shown in Snippet \ref{blk:graph1940s-results}) reveal there were 3 papers in 1940 that contributed to this graph.
+The results of the database query (shown in Snippet \ref{blk:graph1940s-results}) reveal there were 3 entries in 1940 that contributed to this graph.
 One paper titled "Fission Products of Uranium by Fast Neutrons" has authors `Y.Nishina`, `T.Yasaki`, `K.Kimura`, and `M.Ikawa`.
-The other papers, titled "Neutron Induced Radioactivity in Columbium" and "Artificial Radioactivity Induced in Zr and Mo" respectively are both authored by `R.Sagane`, `S.Kojima`, `G.Miyamoto`, and `M.Ikawa`.
+The other entries, titled "Neutron Induced Radioactivity in Columbium" and "Artificial Radioactivity Induced in Zr and Mo" respectively are both authored by `R.Sagane`, `S.Kojima`, `G.Miyamoto`, and `M.Ikawa`.
 This demonstrates a limitation in the current graph visualization.
 `G.Miyamoto` and `M.Ikawa` have published together twice (in 1940) but their edge looks no different than the edge between `Y.Nishina` and `T.Yasski`.
 Most graph libraries allow for a lot of customization and embedding of data.